Alkaid110/tic-tac-toe/README.md

 # tic-tac-toe

-a game build with react and typescript
+a simple game build with react and typescript